928

 10497 is pitched as a modern version of 928 (150% the size of the orignal, with twice the number of pieces).
 Building it was like watching a story unfold, each element was had been chosen thoughtfully.

-928’s austere cabin gets more decoration; the larger fuselage provides room for beds for (the lack of which detail used to bother me as a child; now if they could just add in a toilet…) There’s also an airlock door between the cabin and the cargo area.
+928’s austere cabin gets more decoration; the larger fuselage provides room for beds for (the lack of which detail used to bother me as a child; now if they could just add in a toilet…) There’s also an airlock door between the cabin and the cargo area, which makes good engineering sense.
 The unfolding rear doors now latch more naturally - no need for the original’s separate 1x2 plate to keep the halves together.
 The ramp for the buggy extends in an ingenious fashion, and finally (but far from least) the ship sports retractable landing grear.

-But there are downsides.
-One is that the wings, originally the thickness of a standard lego plate, are now built much thicker.
+But there are problems.
+One is that the wings, originally the thickness of a standard lego plate, are now built much thicker, more than block’s height (or three plates).
 This change makes for more realistic wings, but the result is an overcompensation, more reminiscent of the curtain of a hovercraft than the wing of a space plane.
 Similarly, the spoiler on top of the fuselage is a bit overbearing.
 And while the engines now have a more realistic look, the old grey cones and cylinders of the original are to me the most iconic Space Lego pieces of all, and I miss them on 10497 (and 929 for that matter).

 And in the end